 I mean, and now they're even getting more corrupt because Joe Biden, Janet Yellen, and the other socialist New Green Deal radicals, they now want to get other countries to have a minimum corporate tax to prevent companies saying, I'm out of here.

-I'm gonna manufacture goods elsewhere where I can actually make money and make a profit.
+I'm going to manufacture goods elsewhere where I can actually make money and make a profit.

 And they'll never be tough like Donald Trump was.

-They're not gonna they're not gonna stop China from from sending their products to the United States.
+They're not going to stop China from sending their products to the United States.

-A lot of infighting going on with the Democrats.
+800-941 Sean, a lot of infighting going on with the Democrats, their $6 trillion infrastructure investment plan.

 Anytime they talk about investment, let me tell you what that means.